satelliteworkshops/gitterbot/README.md

 - Create a project from the same existing fork
 - In `app.js`, comment out line 7: `require('dotenv').config({path: '.env'});`
 - In Heroku under settings, choose a buildpack of `heroku/nodejs`
 - Also in settings, add config variables to equal those that were in your `.env` file on GoMix.
 - Deploy the app.

 ### Make the bot run in Docker
 - Make sure to install [Docker](https://docker.com)
-- Build your Docker image using the command `docker build -t gitter .`
+- In your text editor, duplicate the file named `dot-EXAMPLE.env` with the new name `dot.env`.
-- This takes the [Dockerfile](Dockerfile) and configures the node app to run inside.
+- Build your Docker image using the command `docker build -t gitter .` This takes the [Dockerfile](Dockerfile) and configures the node app to run inside.
 - You can now see your image using the command `docker images`.
 - Your bot can be run with the command `docker run --rm -it gitter`
 - If you want to distribute your bot run it using `docker run -d --rm gitter`, as this will run your bot as a service.
 - You have now containerized your chatbot!

 ### Connect the bot to a repository's GitHub wiki
 - This is done using submodules and scripts.
 The submodules are **not** included in this repository, but the scripts and directions are.
 - The Bot functionality for calling wiki pages in this format already built in
 - To connect your own wiki, add the repository with said wiki as a submodule of this repository.
 - Use the script in `bin/wiki-update.sh` to update the file structure of this repository.
 This script will require updating based on your submodule's name and placement within your local repository.
 - Files will be added to  match a structure like `data/wiki/ARTICLE.md`, and the bot already knows to search those files with the `wiki` message.

 ### :construction: WIP :construction: Give the bot some persistent data, like `.rem things`
 ?
 Maybe adapter that would interact with database, and have existing database set up for this example, with instructions on how to change the database and interactions

 ### :construction: WIP :construction: API adapter